 Like our bodies, electronics need regular maintenance and rest to function at peak capacity.
 If you’re experiencing slower internet speeds, it may be your devices signaling to your that they need a break.

 Your modem translates internet signals between your home network and ISP, and your router works to transmit connectivity requests and data from your connected devices.
 Restarting both is an easy way to troubleshoot slow internet issues and refresh their connections.
 What’s more, it only takes about two minutes.
 We recommend performing this task on a monthly basis by either setting a reminder on your phone or using an outlet timer to automatically reset plugged-in devices for specific outlets.

 Have you ever noticed that the further away you are from your router, the worse your connection gets?
 This is because WiFi signals slowly weaken and dissipate as they travel farther from the source.
 In addition to the distance between devices, other physical barriers like furniture and walls all work negatively against the overall performance of your internet speeds.

 Quick Fix: Invest in WiFi Extenders

 It’s unrealistic to expect you to purchase all new furniture or knock down walls.
 However, there is one solution that can help strengthen your slow internet connection.
 Investing in WiFi extenders throughout your home is a simple way to ensure you have Whole-Home WiFi.
-They help extend WiFi signals in hard-to-reach areas of your home, so you can enjoy the maximum benefits of your internet service.
+They help extend WiFi signals in hard-to-reach areas of your home, so you can enjoy the speeds you pay for.